useriq-com/ios-sdk/README.md

 # API & USAGE

-For more details on API & usage, please refer to [wiki page](https://github.com/useriq-com/ios-sdk/wiki)
+For more details on API & their usage, please refer to [wiki page](https://github.com/useriq-com/ios-sdk/wiki)